 Appropriate for gestational age (AGA) describes a fetus or newborn infant whose size is within the normal range for his or her gestational age.

-The measurement is calculated based on the estimated gestational age (how many weeks the mother was pregnant) in comparison to what is considered normal height, weight, head size, and developmental level for a child of the same gestational age and gender.
+The measurement is based on the estimated gestational age (how many weeks the mother was pregnant) compared to what is considered normal height, weight, head size, and developmental level for a child of the same gestational age and gender.

-Graphs are available showing the upper and lower normal limits for different gestational ages from the mid-20s through 42 weeks of gestation.
+Graphs are available showing the upper and lower normal limits for different gestational ages, from around 25 weeks of gestation through 42 weeks.

 Knowing the group into which an infant fits is important.
 An AGA baby tends to have the lowest risk for any problems.
 AGA babies have lower rates of disease and death than babies that are small or large for their gestational age.

 Benson CB, Doubilet PM.
 Fetal measurements: normal and abnormal fetal growth.
 In: Rumack CM, Wilson SR, Charboneau JM, Levine DL.
 Diagnostic Ultrasound.
 4th ed.
 Philadelphia, PA: Elsevier Mosby; 2010:chap 42.